Genghis Khan and the Making of the Modern World

 The second book reviewed by Gopu was False Economy.
 Written in 2009 Alan the book was about the decisions taken by countries that shaped the world profoundly.

 We learn about that it took 6 hours of hard labour to get 15 minutes of indoor lighting in the night through candles; in the early 1900s it came to 15 minutes of labour to get 1 hour of indoor lighting through electrical bulbs.
 How the English-French swap after their 7-year war swapped Madras (India) and Quebec (Canada) which changed history in later centuries.
-We are explained the concept of embedded water, water that is used to produce materials, raise animals and so on.
+We have explained the concept of embedded water, water that is used to produce materials, raise animals and so on.

 The book raises and explains questions like why did Argentina fail and the United States succeed, though at the 1800s they were more or less at same economic prosperity levels.
 The author had talked in the book about Effective vs Corrosive Corruption.
 We see why Egypt turned from being the wheat basket of Africa to a net importer of food – a Tamil review by Gopu on this is here.
 We are explained why due to US Congress’ policies Peru has a stranglehold on the global export of asparagus.